Cerebrospinal fluid (CSF) culture

 Why the Test is Performed

 Your health care provider may order this test if you have signs of an infection that affects the brain or nervous system.
 The test helps identify what is causing the infection.
 This will help your provider decide on the best treatment.

 A normal result means no bacteria, viruses, or fungi grew in the laboratory dish.
 This is called a negative result.
 However, a normal result doesn't mean that there is no infection.
 The spinal tap and CSF smear may need to be done again.

 What Abnormal Results Mean

 A laboratory culture poses no risk to you.
-For risks from the procedure done to get a CSF sample, see spinal tap.
+Your provider will tell you about the risks of a spinal tap.

 - Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.